Skip to content

 When Chapter 13 makes more sense

-• You’re behind on a mortgage and want to cure arrears over 3–5 years to avoid foreclosure.
+• Behind on a mortgage and want to cure arrears over 3–5 years to avoid foreclosure.

 • You have non-exempt assets you want to keep (inherited property, investment accounts, high equity).

-• Your income is above the state median and you fail the Chapter 7 means test.
+• Income above the state median and failed the Chapter 7 means test.

-• You have co-signers on unsecured debt whom you want to protect (Chapter 13 co-debtor stay).
+• Co-signers on unsecured debt you want to protect (Chapter 13 co-debtor stay).

-• You have debts that aren’t dischargeable in Chapter 7 (recent taxes, domestic support, some student loans) and need a payment structure.
+• Debts not dischargeable in Chapter 7 (recent taxes, domestic support, some student loans) that you need a payment structure for.

 What bankruptcy does NOT discharge

-• Student loans (almost never discharged except in rare undue hardship cases).
+• Student loans (almost never, except undue hardship)

 Credit impact and recovery

-Chapter 7 stays on your credit report for 10 years; Chapter 13 stays for 7 years.
-Both cause an immediate score drop of 130–240 points for those with previously good credit.
+Chapter 7 stays on your credit report for 10 years; Chapter 13 for 7 years.
+Both cause an immediate 130–240 point drop for those with previously good credit.
 Recovery is faster than most people expect: within 12–24 months of discharge, many filers qualify for FHA mortgages, auto loans at reasonable rates, and standard credit cards.
-The reason is simple — post-bankruptcy you’re actually a lower default risk than you were before filing because you can’t file again for years.
+The logic is straightforward — post-bankruptcy you are a lower default risk than pre-filing because you can't file again for years.

 Frequently asked questions